mxmrsn/Tutorials/6DOFNeedleBuild.md

 10. Open NDI Track and ensure that the sensor gives good readings and does not give 'BROKEN_SENSOR' or 'MISSING_TOOL' error codes.

 You now have a sensorized steerable needle!
-Keep in mind that in order to steer this under closed-loop control the needle rotational offset must be calibrated.
+Keep in mind that in order to steer this under closed-loop control the needle rotational offset must be calibrated, as we have no way of orienting the sensor roll angle with respect to the bevel.
+This will be covered in 'NeedleCalibration.md'.